hasinireddy23/cmpe283/README.md

 12.Again check for the version and make sure it shows latest kernel version use uname -a.

-13.To build the kernel, the following sequence of commands can be used (eg, for Ubuntu – other distributions have similar steps but may differ in the installation of the build prerequisites):
+13.To build the kernel, the following sequence of commands can be used

 sudo bash
-apt-get install build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache bison flex libelf-dev

-uname -a (and note down your kernel version, for example “4.15.0-112-generic”)

-cp /boot/config-4.15.0-112-generic ./.config (substitute your version obtained from the previous step here though)
+apt-get install build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache bison flex libelf-dev uname -a (and note down your kernel version, for example “4.15.0-112-generic”) cp /boot/config-4.15.0-112-generic ./.config (substitute your version obtained from the previous step here though)

-make oldconfig (and then just use the default for everything, don’t change anything – you can do this by holding down enter)
+make oldconfig

 make && make modules && make install && make modules-install (will take a long time the first time)reboot

 Verify that you are using the newer kernel (5.8, etc) after reboot: uname -a

-Module Development:
+## Module Development:

 Following are the steps to be followed:

-Create a new directory named “cmpe283” by using mkdir in previously cloned linux source folder: mkdir cmpe283
+Create a new directory named “cmpe283” in cloned linux source folder

-Save the files cmpe283-1.c and Makefile in cmpe283 directory, from files section of Canvas provided by the Professor(in our case).
+Save the files cmpe283-1.c and Makefile in cmpe283 directory.

-Modify the file cmpe283-1.c to implement the assignment functionality.
+Make the required changes in the the file cmpe283-1.c to implement the assignment functionality.

 We create different functionality to query all the 5 different MSRs in the file cmpe283-1.c